zestedesavoir/zmarkdown/packages/remark-ping/README.md

 # remark-ping [![Build Status][build-badge]][build-status] [![Coverage Status][coverage-badge]][coverage-status]

-This plugin parses custom Markdown syntax and creates links to users on https://zestedesavoir.com.
+This plugin parses custom Markdown syntax and creates links to users thanks to their username.

 ## Syntax